sarahwolf32/Image-to-Image-Translation/README.md

-# Image-to-Image Translation
+# Image-to-Image Translation with Conditional Adversarial Nets

-This is a Tensorflow implementation of the paper ['Image-to-Image Translation with Conditional Adversarial Nets'](https://arxiv.org/pdf/1611.07004.pdf) by Isola, et al.
+This is a Tensorflow implementation of ['Image-to-Image Translation with Conditional Adversarial Nets'](https://arxiv.org/pdf/1611.07004.pdf) by Isola, et al.

 This paper showed that conditional generative adversarial networks (cGANs) are broadly applicable in the domain of image-to-image translation.
 They created a cGAN architecture well-suited to these types of problems, and showed it working well on sketch-to-photo, day-to-night, grayscale-to-color, segmentation-to-photo tasks, and more.

 While there had previously existed specific solutions taylored to many of these problems, a generic framework that can handle all of them is clearly of great value.

-## Generator Architecture: The 'U-Net'
+## Generator Architecture

 All image-to-image translation problems require the "high-level" features (what is it an image of?) to stay the same, and the surface-level features (how it looks) to change.